nathanreyes/v-calendar/docs/guide/README.md

 Understanding how to configure date expressions is a critical part to using VCalendar.
 Specifically, they are used for the following purposes:

-- Determining where how and attributes are displayed within the calendar
+- Determining where and how attributes are displayed
-- Disabling dates from selection by the user
+- Disabling date selection by the user
-- Determining the selected date value(s) for `v-date-picker`
+- Setting the selected date(s) for `v-date-picker`

 In this guide, a **date expression** may be used to denote any of the following: